KashiwalHarsh/ATM-Module/README.md

 # ATM-Module
-ATM Module software that replicated some common features of an ATM machine coded using javascript and a realtime database with google firebase
+ATM Module software that replicated some common features of an ATM machine coded using javascript and google firebase(BaaS)

 Live link to the website →